Tesla, Inc.: Robotics

 In preparation for Model 3 production, Tesla heavily invested in robotics and automation for vehicle assembly, and between 2015 and 2017, the company purchased several companies involved in automation and robotics including Compass Automation, Grohmann Automation, Perbix Machine Company, and Riviera Tool and Die.
 Musk later said that the robotics slowed production of the vehicles.

 Subsequently, Tesla shifted towards using massive casting machines, known as Giga Presses.
 These machines streamline production by creating large, single-piece underbodies, leading to reductions in production time, labor costs, factory footprint, and the number of welding robots.
 Critics note that reducing the number of components makes the vehicles harder or more expensive to repair after an accident.

 The company has been developing a humanoid robot called Optimus since 2022.
 Musk has stated that Optimus leverages the same core software powering Tesla's Full Self-Driving technology and has suggested that it could be used within Tesla's factories to mitigate labor shortages through the automation of repetitive tasks.

+On January 28, 2026, Tesla announced it would stop manufacturing the Model S and Model X to focus efforts on Optimus.
+The goal is to produce 1 million robots per year at the Fremont facility.